 It may seem excessive, but you’ll save money and always be prepared when you stock up with this pack (Amazon) of four dozen batteries.
 GoGreen batteries are a good choice for environmentally responsible families and provide hassle-free resources for battery recycling.
 The only drawback is that they’re in such high demand that the company may run out of stock from time to time.

-Another economical choice, Rayovac batteries (Amazon) have a long history of reliability.
-Even though these traditional batteries aren’t eco-conscious, they are priced a tad above the earth-friendly GoGreen option.
+Another economical choice, AmazonBasics batteries (Amazon) are a user favorite.
+These traditional batteries aren’t eco-conscious, but they are priced a tad below the earth-friendly GoGreen option.

 Energizer 9V Lithium Battery